 Spring.
-Low chill plants often bloom early and flowers can be damaged by late frosts,
+Low chill plants often bloom early and their flowers can be damaged by late frosts,

 lowering fruit production.

 Years before fruiting:

 The "berry" is an aggregate fruit, with many small round fruit clustered together, connected

 to a center part called the torus.
-When picked, the fruits release from the torus,
+When picked, the fruits release from the torus, and

 Months for fruit to ripen:

 1-1.5, depending on cultivar.
 They are ripe when they come off the vine with a very gentle

 pull, and must be checked daily.
 If too soft, they are over-ripe.

 Storage after harvest:

-in refrigerator for up to 3 days.
+Eat immediately at room temperature or store in a refrigerator for up to 3 days.
 Freeze for

 longer storage.
 At room temperature, raspberries can start to get moldy in 2 hours.

 Dark green, fuzzy, wrinkled, toothed edges, 3-5 leaflets.

-thorny or thornless, depending on cultivar.
+depending on the cultivar.

 First year canes (primocanes) are green, second year canes (floricanes) are brown.

-Summer bearing canes produce vegetative growth the first year and bear flowers and fruit the
+Summer bearing canes produce leaves and stems the first year and bear flowers and fruit the

 second year, then die.

 Everbearing canes produce vegetative growth the first year and bear flowers and fruit

 on the top one-third of the cane in the fall.
 The second year they bear flowers and fruit

 on the bottom two-thirds of the cane, then die.

 Cultivars of Note:

-'Anne' yellow fruit, everbearing.
+'Anne' large sweet yellow fruit, bears summer